Ever have those days when your jeans won’t zip up and your top feels tight around the middle due to belly bloat?

 Tip #6 - Drink enough water

 It may sound counter-intuitive, but it’s important to drink enough water to avoid water retention.
 Your body will hold on to water to prevent dehydration.
 So give your body that internal bath and sip on water throughout the day to keep hydrated.
 A good rule of thumb is to drink enough water so that you’re going to the washroom every 3-4 hours.
-For the average adult, this is typically eight to 10 eight-ounce glasses per day.
+For the average adult, this is typically eight to ten 8-ounce glasses per day.
 Or drink at least half your body weight in water ounces per day.

 Water also helps with electrolyte balance.
 Electrolytes are nutrients or minerals with electrical charges found in bodily fluids.
 The major electrolytes in the body are calcium, magnesium, potassium, sodium, and chloride.
 These nutrients are crucial to balance fluid levels and stimulate nerves.
 When electrolytes get out of balance, water retention and belly bloat will occur.